AxonIQ/bike-rental-workshop/README.md

 the [JavaDoc](https://apidocs.axoniq.io/latest/org/axonframework/queryhandling/QueryGateway.html#query-java.lang.String-Q-org.axonframework.messaging.responsetypes.ResponseType-)
 > for sending queries.

-#### Running the Application with Axon Server

-Open your web browser and navigate to `localhost:8024` for the Administrator UI.

-Start the Bike application; you will see the application connected to Axon Server in the _Overview_ section.

-Perform the following tasks and inspect the _Search_ (for events), _Commands_ and _Queries_ sections:
+Perform the following tasks and inspect the Rental.domain_event_entry table to see the resulting events:

 The requests to send are available in the `requests.http` file.
 You may have to change the parameter values for each request.